-- Over half of non-Dairy Campylobacter illnesses were attributed to Chicken (58.3%). - The credibility interval for Chicken did not overlap with the credibility intervals for the other categories, indicating a significantly higher estimated attribution percentage for Chicken than for any other food category. - No significant differences in the estimated attribution percentages were found among most other food categories. - The majority (33/56, 59%) of chicken-associated Campylobacter outbreaks were attributed to chicken liver products, which are not widely consumed in the United States.
-All six chicken-associated Campylobacter outbreaks caused by both C. jejuni and C. coli were attributed to chicken liver products. - No illnesses were attributable to Eggs, Grains-Beans, or Sprouts. - An attribution percentage for Dairy is not presented partly because most foodborne Campylobacter outbreaks were associated with unpasteurized milk, which is not widely consumed in the United States.
-The attribution percentages before removing Dairy were Dairy 56.5%, Chicken 25.4%, Other Seafood 4.6%, Turkey 3.6%, and Other Meat/Poultry 3.0%, and were less than 2% for each of the other categories.
-The Chicken attribution percentage increased to 58.3% after removing Dairy.
+- Nearly two-thirds (64.7%) of non-Dairy Campylobacter illnesses were attributed to Chicken, significantly higher than any other food category. - The only other food categories with attribution percentages over 5% were Other Seafood, Turkey and Other Meat/Poultry. - The majority (36/64, 56%) of chicken-associated Campylobacter outbreaks were attributed to chicken liver products, which are not widely consumed in the United States. - No illnesses were attributable to Eggs, Grains-Beans or Sprouts. - An attribution percentage for Dairy is not presented partly because most Dairy-related foodborne Campylobacter outbreaks were associated with unpasteurized milk (139/155, 90%), which is not widely consumed in the United States.
+The attribution percentages before removing Dairy were Dairy 51.9%, Chicken 31.1%, Other Seafood 4.9%, Turkey 3.2% and Other Meat/Poultry 2.8%; they were less than 2% for other categories.